Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven Control: Robot System

 \subsection{Mechanical System}

 Figure~\ref{fig:jointlocation} illustrates the joint structure of the upper-body robot, which has a total of 13 active joints assembled with seven types of mounts.
 The rotary actuator for waist rotation (joint 1) is fixed to the waist mount and rotates the chest mount.
-Two air cylinders for scapula rotation (joints 2 and 8) are fixed to the chest mount to rotate the left and right scapula mounts.
-Two other air cylinders for shoulder abduction (joints 3 and 9) are fixed to the scapula mounts to rotate the shoulder mounts.
-This two-stage mechanism using linear actuators was adopted to ensure both sufficient joint torque and range of motion for the shoulders.
+Two air cylinders for scapula rotation (joints 2 and 8) are fixed to the chest mount to rotate the left and right scapula mounts, while two other air cylinders for shoulder abduction (joints 3 and 9) are fixed to the scapula mounts to rotate the shoulder mounts.
+These joints must lift or support the arm against gravity within the limited space available in the chest and scapula.
+For this reason, closed-loop slider-crank mechanisms were adopted so that the force of linear cylinders could be used efficiently while keeping the shoulder structure compact and maintaining the required range of motion.
 In the arms, the rotary actuators for shoulder flexion (joints 4 and 10) are fixed to the shoulder mounts to rotate the upper arm mounts, and the actuators for shoulder rotation (joints 5 and 11) are fixed to the upper arm mounts to rotate the elbow mounts.
 The actuators for elbow flexion (joints 6 and 12) are fixed to the elbow mounts to rotate the forearm mounts, which carry the final rotary actuators for forearm rotation (joints 7 and 13).
 For this robot, the positive direction for each joint is defined as a movement that extends the limbs or opens the body, while the negative direction corresponds to a movement of flexing or folding the limbs.